 Spring is just around the corner, and the warmer weather and blossoming trees may have you itching to go out into the garden to get your hands dirty!
 Take advantage of this time to do some spring cleaning in your landscape.

 You’ll be creating a clean slate for your spring plantings and will reap the rewards of your work over the coming garden season.

 Plant Clean-Up: Out with the Old, In With the New

 Even low-maintenance native landscapes need occasional trimming to look neat and tidy (and to promote new growth).
 Trimming is best performed during the milder seasons to reduce stress, so now is an ideal time.

 Freeze Damage and Dead Growth

 The biggest clean-up job in your garden in early spring is removing frost-damaged and dead foliage from dormant plants.
-This winter’s prolonged freeze and topsy-turvy weather have been especially hard on plants that are not acclimated to such extreme conditions.
-You may find significant damage throughout your garden, especially on perennials that were actively growing right before the freeze due to unseasonably warm temperatures.
+Periods of prolonged freeze and topsy-turvy weather can be especially hard on plants that are not acclimated to such extreme conditions.
+You may find significant damage throughout your garden, especially on perennials that were actively growing right before a freeze due to unseasonably warm temperatures.

 Any dead foliage should come out now to allow room and light for the newly emerging green we all love to see in spring!